fiskaltrust/interface-doc/doc/general/installation/installation.md

 ## Download of the Launcher

-After configuring the cashbox in the portal, following so-called "Launcher" are available for download:
+After configuring the cashbox in the portal, following so-called "Launchers" are available for download:

 | Icon                                             | Launcher                                | Description                                                  | AT        | DE         | FR        |
 | ------------------------------------------------ | --------------------------------------- | ------------------------------------------------------------ | --------- | ---------- | --------- |